ZENODIUM/Gender-personality-survey/README.md

 # Gender-personality-survey

-A simple gender personality website made from flask
+A website made from flask, which predicts the gender personality according to your choices of survey questions